akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ![GiD User Interface](../../../../images/WindEngineering/Paraview_User_Interface.png)

+#### File Handling

   2 - It shows the files you have opened and also downstream pipelines (will be explained later).
 This means we can load multiple files

-1 - The files that are currently visualised will have the eye icon enabled.
+  1 - The files that are currently visualized will have the eye icon enabled.

   8 - Layout selection.
-For each layout, multiple visualisation options are available, such as render view and spreadsheet.
+For each layout, multiple visualization options are available, such as render view and spreadsheet.

+  12 - Multiple adjacent screens for viewing models

+#### Viewing tools

+  11 - Predefined visual orientation options

+  7 - Different model rendering options like surface, surface with edges, etc.

+  10 - Select Hover Points/Shells and Hover over model to see the elemental or nodal values like Velocity or Pressure

+#### Visualization Variables

   5 - Variables such as PRESSURE, VELOCITY, and others, which you have defined in the output process for the project parameters in Kratos, will be available.

   6 - Specify the direction of a vector variable.
 If the selected variable is not a vector, then the option will not be available, like PRESSURE.

+  4 - 1.
+Manual setting of the Visualization coloring scale.
+      2. Automatic recalculation of the Visualization coloring scale based on entire time step values.
+      3. Automatic recalculation of the Visualization coloring scale based on present time step values.

-9 - Select the time step that you want to visualise.
-Here, also note that although the simulation ran for many steps, only for the time step that you have specified in the project parameters will be results are written
+  9 - Select the time step that you want to visualize.
+Here, also note that although the simulation ran for many steps, only for the time step that you have specified in the project parameters, results will be written

+  3 - In filters, multiple Visualization tools can be selected.
+Important tools are explained in next section

+  13 - For each tool, a separate properties box will be created where we can alter visualizing options

+  14 - Opacity is an important property to adjust for the main file properties where you can set the Opacity of 3D volume to visualize inner objects

 ### 2.2 Useful tools and settings in Paraview